Beulah Jolivet Murder: Where is Deryl Madison Now?

 Deryl Madison came under public scrutiny when he was arrested for the murder of 81-year-old Beulah Jolivet.
 She lived in the same neighborhood as Madison, a block away, and was found stabbed and beaten to death in her home, from where Madison stole stuff and sold it to buy drugs.

 During the trial, a lot of things came to light about Madison’s past, shedding light on his current situation and what made him commit such a heinous crime.
 Dr. Wendall Dickerson explained Madison’s upbringing and the difficult time he had at a young age.
 He grew up in an abusive household where in an “extraordinarily threatening environment… he and other family members were beaten, severe drunkenness on the part of the father, compulsive gambler, these kinds of things.”
 Under such circumstances, Madison didn’t learn the proper ways to channel his anger.
-This led to a destructive streak in him which started with him setting fires at an early age.
+This led to a destructive streak in him, which started with him setting fires at an early age.

 The turbulence at home and his own complicated mindset resulted in his psychological disorders.
 Dr. Dickerson diagnosed him with asocial personality disorder and dissociative personality disorder.
 Madison talks about the latter in the Netflix documentary.
 Elaborating on his situation, the doctor said, “The conditions of his life have been sufficiently stressful.
-What he does is he fragments parts of himself.
+What he does is fragment parts of himself.
 One piece of himself can be completely unaware of what the other part is doing.
 He’s not multiple personalities but he has a hard time understanding the connection between how he feels and what he does.
 He has very little insight in that respect.”
-Madison claims that it was this part of him, this other personality that made him do those horrible things.
+Madison claims that it was this part of him, this other personality, that made him do those horrible things.

 How Did Beulah Jolivet Die?